Illinois Psychology, Social Work & Counseling Licensure Requirements

 Your program must also include a practicum, internship, and residency.
 Internships must be a minimum of 1,750 hours completed within 24 months, and be accredited by the APA, the Association of Psychology Postdoctoral and Internship Centers (APPIC), or the National Association of School Psychologists (NASP).
 The wrong internship may not count toward licensure, which makes it all the more important to confirm accreditation before starting a program.

 Residencies must be the equivalent of a year and involve face-to-face interaction with both faculty and other students.
-They need to consist of 30 semester hours accumulated within 2 years or a minimum of 350 contact hours within 18 months.
+They need to consist of 30 semester hours accumulated within two years or a minimum of 350 contact hours within 18 months.

 Psychology licensing requirements

-To become a licensed psychologist, you need to have 2 years of supervised experience.
+To become a licensed psychologist, you need to have two years of supervised experience.
 Your internship hours can apply to half of this requirement, while another year—a minimum of 1,750 hours—must be completed postdoc.

 Once you’ve met all education and experience requirements, you can sit for the Examination for Professional Practice in Psychology (EPPP) administered by the Association of State and Provincial Psychology Boards (ASPPB).
 This national exam consists of 225 multiple-choice questions and must be passed with a minimum score of 500 out of 800.